Sending a Survey via Text Message

 Update the collector options to control the survey taking experience or add restrictions to the survey.
 If your team uses a custom subdomain, it isn't supported when using the Text Message collector.

 Any new phone numbers you enter or import are saved in Contacts.
 You can add up to 1,000 recipients per text message.
-To send more text messages, create multiple collectors for the same survey.
+After you send your text message, you won't be able to send more texts with the same collector.
+But you can create a new collector for the same survey to send more texts.

 TIP!
 Use custom data to include info you know about your survey takers in the survey results.

-Follow the formatting instructions in SurveyMonkey as you import your recipients to make sure you don't encounter any errors.
+The formatting instructions in SurveyMonkey update dynamically based on how you choose to import recipients and help make sure you don't encounter any errors.